 Lycoming College Withdrawal Refund Policy

-Students wishing to withdraw from the College during the semester should meet with the Assistant Dean for Freshmen or the Assistant Dean for Sophomores to ensure that student financial and academic records are properly closed.
+Students wishing to withdraw from the College during the semester should meet with the Dean for First-Year Students or the Assistant Dean of Academic Services to ensure that student financial and academic records are properly closed.
 The effective date of calculating refunds shall be: the date that the student begins the withdrawal process or provides official notification to the institution of his or her intent to withdraw; the midpoint of enrollment if the student drops out without notification to the institution; or the date, as determined by the institution, that the student withdraws due to illness or accident.

 Students withdrawing will receive a prorated refund for tuition, fees, room and board, less an administrative fee of $100 and any unpaid charges, according to the following schedule: